8 ways to be safe while walking to school

 Even if the child has the right of way, teach them to make eye contact with the driver so both parties are aware of each other.

+Be attentive when walking to avoid tripping, or worse, walking into traffic.
 Teach kids to put phones, headphones and devices down when crossing the street.
 It’s particularly important to reinforce this message with teenagers.
 Being distracted by technology while walking is becoming one of the major causes of pedestrian accidents.

 4. Walk in a group